jamhed/munin-cratch/README.md

-This little clutch connects to the list of munin nodes and verifies free disc space.
+This little crutch connects to the list of munin nodes and verifies free disc space.
 If connection fails or free disc space is above threshold then it displays a line.